Call us FREE today

 While the resources available to tenants in Liverpool are invaluable, it is important to remember that prevention is better than cure.
 Before signing a tenancy agreement, it is crucial to inspect the property thoroughly and ensure it is in good condition.
 If you notice any signs of disrepair, raise them with the landlord or letting agent before moving in.

-It is also advisable to check the landlord’s references and ensure they have a good reputation for maintaining their properties.
+Also, it is advisable to check the landlord’s references and ensure they have a good reputation for maintaining their properties.
 You can also ask to see the property’s Energy Performance Certificate (EPC), which will give you an indication of its energy efficiency and potential for damp or mould problems.

 Making a Housing Disrepair Claim with National Claims

 At National Claims, we understand the detrimental impact that housing disrepair can have on your well-being and quality of life.
-If you believe you or your family have suffered harm due to the substandard condition of your rental property, such as dampness, mould, leaks, or inadequate heating, we are here to help you seek the justice and compensation you deserve.
+If you believe you or your family have suffered harm because of the substandard condition of your rental property, such as dampness, mould, leaks, or inadequate heating, we are here to help you seek the justice and compensation you deserve.

 Free Consultation